Frankish language: Salian and Ripuarian Franks (3rd–5th centuries)

-Frankish Empire (500–900)
+Frankish Empire (5th–10th centuries)

-At around 500 AD the Franks probably spoke a range of related dialects and languages rather than a single uniform dialect or language.
+At around the 5th century, the Franks probably spoke a range of related dialects and languages rather than a single uniform dialect or language.
 The language of both government and the Church was Latin.

 Area

 Austrasia

 During the expansion into France and Germany, many Frankish people remained in the original core Frankish territories in the north (i.e. southern Netherlands, Flanders, a small part of northern France, and the adjoining area in Germany centered on Cologne).
 The Franks united as a single group under Salian Frank leadership around 500 AD.
 Politically, the Ripuarian Franks existed as a separate group only until about 500 AD, after which they were subsumed into the Salian Franks.
-The Franks were united, but the various Frankish groups must have continued to live in the same areas, and speak the same dialects, although as a part of the growing Frankish Kingdom.
+The Franks were united, but the various Frankish groups must have continued to live in the same areas that they had lived in before unification, and to speak the same dialects as before.

 There must have been a close relationship between the various Franconian dialects.
 There was also a close relationship between Old Low Franconian (i.e. Old Dutch) and its neighboring Old Saxon and Old Frisian languages and dialects to the north and northeast, as well as the related Old English (Anglo-Saxon) dialects spoken in southern and eastern Britain.

 A widening cultural divide grew between the Franks remaining in the north and the rulers far to the south.
 Franks continued to reside in their original territories and to speak their original dialects and languages.
 It is not known what they called their language, but it is possible that they always called it "Diets" (i.e. "the people's language") or something similar.
+The word Diets is cognate with the Old English word þēodisc which, likewise, meant both nation and speech.

 Philologists think of Old Dutch and Old West Low Franconian as being the same language.
 However, sometimes reference is made to a transition from the language spoken by the Salian Franks to Old Dutch.
 The language spoken by the Salian Franks must have developed significantly during the seven centuries from 200 to 900 AD.
 At some point, the language spoken by the Franks must have become identifiably Dutch.
 Because Franconian texts are almost non-existent and Old Dutch texts scarce and fragmentary, it is difficult to determine when such a transition occurred, but it is thought to have happened by the end of the 9th century and perhaps earlier.
 By 900 AD the language spoken was recognizably an early form of Dutch, but that might also have been the case earlier.
 Old Dutch made the transition to Middle Dutch around 1150.
 A Dutch-French language boundary came into existence (but this was originally south of where it is today).
-Even though living in the original territory of the Franks, these Franks seem to have broken with the endonym "Frank" around the 9th century.
-By this time the Frankish identity had changed from an ethnic identity to a national identity, becoming localized and confined to the modern Franconia in Germany and principally to the French province of Île-de-France.